fumes/fumes.11ty/src/articles/an-atlas-of-mirrors.md

 BORN 1954, KEDAH, MALAYSIA
 LIVES AND WORKS IN ROME, ITALY AND PENANG, MALAYSIA

 This installation comprises two video works.
-The first, About 60 kilos of wisdom, recalls a favorite saying of Lim’s mother, that wisdom is nothing more than the ability to keep a balanced state.
+The first, About 60 kilos of wisdom, recalls a favourite saying of Lim’s mother, that wisdom is nothing more than the ability to keep a balanced state.

 In this video, we see the artist dressed in a dark-coloured suit, balancing on a basketball for an almost unbelievable 30 minutes (the title of the piece refers to how much Lim weighed at the time).